alquin97/md_membrane_class/README.md

-# md_membrane_class

-# MD in a membrane environment
+# Molecular Dynamics in a Membrane Environment

 ![](practical/files/images/box+water.png)

-Welcome to the repository for the 11/01/2024 and 16/01/2024 lectures on MD of bilayers and membrane proteins.
+This repository is aimed at showing how to build membrane-embedded systems with PACKMOL-Memgen, run simulations with GROMACS and perform a very basic analysis of the membrane.

 ## Distribution

 Under [theory/](theory/) you have the theoretical presentation to the topic.
-Under [practical/](practical/) you have a [protocol](practical/README.md) with the different steps to be followed to:
+Under [practical/](practical/) you have a [protocol](practical/README.md) with the different steps to be followed.
+The protocol covers the following how-tos.
 - Build, minimize, equilibrate, simulate and analyze a POPC membrane system (under [just_popc/](practical/just_popc)).
 - Build and analyze a POPC+CHL membrane system (under [popc+chl/](practical/popc+chl)).
 - Build and analyze a POPC+CHL membrane system with an embedded membrane protein (under [membrane_protein/](practical/membrane_protein)).

 ## Main software

-- [PACKMOL-memgen](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00269) to build the systems.
+- [PACKMOL-memgen](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00269) to build the membrane-embedded systems.
-- [GROMACS](https://manual.gromacs.org/) to prepare, simulate and analyze the simulations.
+- [GROMACS](https://manual.gromacs.org/) to prepare, produce and analyze the simulations.
-- [FATSLiM](http://fatslim.github.io/) to analyze the membranes in the simulations.
+- [FATSLiM](http://fatslim.github.io/) to analyze the membrane in the simulations.

 ## Setting up